 The documentation serves two purposes: it confirms the student’s disability, and it indicates the recommended accommodations.
 The university will use this information to tailor reasonable and appropriate accommodations to your specific needs.

 Freshmen should submit their documentation for academic accommodations to the Student Office for Accessibility Resources soon after being accepted, but no later than June 30thprior to the fall enrollment.
 Documentation for housing accommodations should be submitted by June 1st.
 This will allow the Student Office for Accessibility Resources to evaluate student needs and have appropriate accommodations in place as quickly as possible.
 Waiting until you arrive on campus may cause unnecessary delays.

-Once the Initial Contact Form and the documentation have been received, a university designated professional with appropriate expertise and an outside consultant evaluate the documentation.
-Once the information is reviewed, the Director of SOAR will schedule a meeting with the student.
+Once the SOAR Student Application and the documentation have been received, a university designated professional with appropriate expertise and an outside consultant evaluate the documentation.
+Once the information is reviewed, a SOAR member will contact the student to schedule a meeting.
 The information shared by the student during this meeting will serve as the primary source to determine reasonable accommodations and develop an accommodation plan.
 Students should be prepared to discuss the impact of their disability in the academic environment and their history of accommodations.
 This information along with the results of the documentation review will help determine reasonable accommodations for the student.
 Since each student and each disability is unique, we cannot determine appropriate accommodations before the initial meeting is conducted.